kaizen-ai/kaizenflow/dev_scripts/chatgpt/example_data/gpt_linted_dropcontact.how_to_guide.md

 ### Input

-- Three sequences representing `First Name`, `Last Name`, `Company Name`
+- Three sequences representing `First Name`, `Last Name`, and `Company Name`
-- API key for Dropcontact
+- API key for DropContact

 ### Output

-- DataFrame containing all data available from the DropContact API
+- DataFrame containing all data available from DropContact API
-- Empty string is set for data not present
+- An empty string is set for data not present

 ## Usage

 - Import the module using `import marketing.dropcontact as mrkdrop`
 - The module provides a single function for the extraction of data from the `DropContact` API
 - It takes three sequences of data (can be a Python list, pandas column, etc.) and an API key for DropContact
-- The processing time is approximately 50 entries per minute
+- The processing time is approximately 50 requests per minute
 - In any notebook, run the following script to get a pandas dataframe representing the data returned from DropContact: